The Art of Inner Health

 It’s more difficult – and easier – than it sounds.
 But, it is an incredible journey of personal self-discovery – of your BODY.
 As we mature through life, our bodies become really important.
 Qigong works best when you allow yourself to develop the kind of curiosity that allows your body to open and soften.
 Then, you don’t have to carry tension and stress – you can LET IT GO.
 Then your body starts working better for you, as well as your mind and emotions.
 It is a real physical process with real results.
 It just happens to feel nice, too.

-And did I say it helps BUILD INTERNAL STRENGTH.
+And it helps BUILD INTERNAL STRENGTH.

 This is why I love Qigong.

-So, here is a more formal explanation of Qigong:
+Here is a more formal explanation:

 Qigong is a five thousand year old eastern health care practice that improves health and cultivates longevity.
 ‘Qi’ means ‘energy’, or the ‘internal life force’ that flows through the body nourishing and activating the functions of the body and its internal systems.
 When Qi is not flowing well, there may be poor health, pain, tension, stiffness, or not being able to move the joints of the body through their full range of movement – all things brought on by stress, daily life, illness or injury.
 These may all be considered a normal part of living, although not desirable for maintaining the best health over the longest life.